ThoreKoritzius/llm-surgery/Readme.md

 To explore these ideas, I tried training an autoencoder while observing the LLM's neurons during inference through multiple runs.
 The LLM's features are polysemantic, so the plan is to train with a labeled dataset and observe which neurons are firing.
 For instance, in this case, we want to find the "Harry Potter" neurons in the network and boost those to shift its personality or focus.
 The autoencoder is used to identify these features, and then we amplify them to observe the outcome.
 This concept was inspired by Google's Neuronpedia.

+The second experiment involves boosting of SQL neurons

 # Approach

 - Train an Autoencoder: Learn a compressed representation of LLM activations.